nnellans/bash-guide/README.md

 [ expression1 -o expression2 ]  # either expression1 OR expression2 succeeds
 ```

 `test` has many different types of tests.
-I will highlight some of them below.
-This is not an exhaustive list.
+This is not an exhaustive list:

 ```shell
 # file-based expressions